seansovine/rust_ffi_learning/README.md

 ## Example C library

-The simple C library that is used for this example is in the [`c/`](c/) subdirectory.
+The simple C library used for this example is defined in files in the [`c/`](c/) subdirectory.
 See [`c/include/test.h`](c/include/test.h) for the definitions of functions and types in the public interface of this library.